 The Superintendent or Principal, upon receiving a recommendation or referral for suspension or when processing a case for suspension, shall gather the facts relevant to the matter and record them for subsequent presentation, if necessary.

 After the conference, the principal shall promptly advise the parents in writing of his or her decision.
-If the parents wish to pursue the matter, they must file a written appeal to the Superintendent within thirty calendar days, unless they can show extraordinary circumstances preventing them from doing so.
+If the parents wish to pursue the matter, they must file a written appeal to the Superintendent within thirty calendar days of the principal’s decision, unless they can show extraordinary circumstances preventing them from doing so.
 The Superintendent shall issue a written decision regarding the appeal within 10 business days of receiving the appeal.
-If the parents are not satisfied with the Superintendent’s decision, they must file a written appeal to the Board of Education with the district clerk within 30 calendar days of the date of the Superintendents’ decision, unless they can show extraordinary circumstances preventing them from doing so.
-Only final decisions of the Board may be appealed to the Commissioner of Education within 30 days of the decision.
+If the parents are not satisfied with the Superintendent’s decision, they must file a written appeal to the Board of Education with the district clerk within 30 calendar days of the date of the Superintendent’s decision, unless they can show extraordinary circumstances preventing them from doing so.
+Only final decisions of the Board may be appealed to the Commissioner of Education within 30 days of the Board’s decision.

 b.
 Long-term (more than 5 school days) Suspension from School: When the Superintendent or building principal determines that a suspension for more than five school days may be warranted, he or she shall give reasonable notice to the student and the student’s parents of their right to a fair hearing.
 At the hearing the student shall have the right to be represented by counsel, question witnesses against him or her, and present witnesses and other evidence on his or her behalf.

-An appeal of the decision of the Superintendent may be made to the Board that will make its decision based solely upon the record before it.
-All appeals to the Board must be in writing and submitted to the district clerk within 10 business days of the date of the Superintendent’s decision, unless the parents can show that extraordinary circumstances precluded them from doing so.
+An appeal of the decision of the Superintendent must be made to the Board that will make its decision based solely upon the hearing record before it.
+All appeals to the Board must be in writing and submitted to the district clerk within 30 days of the date of the Superintendent’s decision, unless the parents can show that extraordinary circumstances precluded them from doing so.
 The Board may adopt in whole or in part or may reject or modify the decision of the Superintendent.
-Final decisions of the Board may be appealed to the Commissioner of Education within 30 days of the decision.
+Final decisions of the Board may be appealed to the Commissioner of Education within 30 days of the Board’s decision.